andrechristikan/ack-nestjs-boilerplate/README.md

 	DATABASE_PASSWORD=
 	```

-3. JsonWebToken (JWT) as Guard, and JWT Decorator for Easy to Use JWT
+3. JsonWebToken (JWT) as Guard, and JWT Decorator for Easy to Use.

 	Nest have `@nestjs/jwt` to use JWT.
 As mention in official documents `@nestjs/jwt` can combine with `@nestjs/passport` to use as Guard.